stevenacampbell/Summer-School-Intro-to-Modern-Machine-Learning/README.md

 If you are interested in exploring additional references, consider the following texts (which are of varying difficulty):

+1) A Course in Machine Learning by Hal Daumé III
-1) Understanding Machine Learning: From Theory to Algorithms by Shai Shalev-Shwartz and Shai Ben-David,
+2) Understanding Machine Learning: From Theory to Algorithms by Shai Shalev-Shwartz and Shai Ben-David,
-2) Online Learning: A Modern Introduction Using Convex Optimization by Francesco Orabona.
+3) Online Learning: A Modern Introduction Using Convex Optimization by Francesco Orabona.

 And, for a more comprehensive classic reference:

-3) Prediction, Learning, and Games by Nicolò Cesa-Bianchi and Gábor Lugosi.
+4) Prediction, Learning, and Games by Nicolò Cesa-Bianchi and Gábor Lugosi.